matheussilvasantos/jekiti.js/README.md

 Then you can use it in two ways:

-- Passing a selector and a duration in milliseconds
+- Passing a selector and a duration in milliseconds (optional)

 ```
 jekiti('.your-incredible-ad', 1000)
 ```

-- Passing an HTML and a duration in milliseconds
+- Passing an HTML and a duration in milliseconds (optional)
 ```
 jekiti('<h1>Hi, call 12 99999-9999 to fix your car!</h1>', 1000)
 ```

+- The default duration is 500 milliseconds

 ## IE Support